 Job Title: British Music Experience Assistant x 10 Employer: AEG Hours: 0 hour contract – shift work must be flexible and able to work weekends Rate £7.25

-They are also currently advertising for care assistants on 6 month zero hour contracts paying barely above the minimum wage.
-Training is unpaid too (three days) and people are expected to be able to work anytime from 6am to 10pm but with no guarantee.
+They are also currently advertising for care assistants on six months, zero hour contracts paying barely above the minimum wage.
+Training is unpaid too (and at three days is quite a loss in income) and people are expected to be able to work anytime from 6am to 10pm but no guarantee that will be available.

 I’ve covered Greenwich Local Labour and Business (GLLaB) on this site many times before.
 It has a website that almost never had any jobs listed on its online portal over recent months.